Binance: 2013–2017: company beginnings and move out of China

 CEO Changpeng Zhao founded Fusion Systems in 2005 in Shanghai; the company built high-frequency trading systems for stockbrokers.
 In 2013, he joined Blockchain.info as the third member of the cryptocurrency wallet's team.
 He also worked at OKCoin as CTO for less than a year, a platform for spot trading between fiat and digital assets.
-He was hired at this position in 2014 by Yi He, with whom he co-founded Binance several years later.
+Zhao was hired at this position in 2014 by Yi He, with whom he co-founded Binance several years later.

-The company was founded in 2017 in China but moved its servers and headquarters out of the country in advance of the Chinese government's ban on cryptocurrency trading in September 2017.
-Zhao asked He to join Binance, and she helped rewrite parts of the white paper for Binance's $15 million initial coin offering.
+Binance was founded in 2017.
+The company raised about $15 million through an initial coin offering (ICO) that year to fund the launch of the exchange.
+The company later moved its operations out of mainland China after Chinese regulators began cracking down on cryptocurrency trading in 2017.